-For the maximum surcharge pool, the peak water level within the ponds was calculated for the 100-year, 24-hour rain event.
-This event was calculated to cause a temporary rise in water level within the ponds to approximate elevation 6.2 ft-msl.
-For further details, refer to the hydraulic and hydrology stormwater routing calculations presented in the Inflow Design Flood Control System Plan (Golder 2018).
+For the maximum surcharge pool, the peak water level within Pond E was calculated for the 100 year, 24hour rain event.
+This event was calculated to cause a temporary rise in water level within the pond to approximate elevation 2.5 ft-msl.
+For further details, refer to the hydraulic and hydrology stormwater routing calculations presented in the Inflow Design Flood Control Plan (Golder 2018).